 Ability to satisfactorily complete the medical examination for this job.

 Ability to perform strenuous physical tasks including frequent lifting of objects weighing up to 50 pounds and occasionally to 75 pounds.

-Ability to distinguish basic colors for safety identification.
+Ability to distinguish basic colors for component, wiring and safety identification.

-Employees are assigned elementary machine shop work in a repair facility to gain familiarity with and acquire skills in repair and inspection of transit vehicles.
+Employees are assigned elementary electronic maintenance work in a repair facility to gain familiarity with and acquiring skills in repair and inspection of transit vehicles.
 All important aspects of the work are subject to detailed and specific procedures which the employee follows closely.
 Employees receive instruction and close supervision on new assignments, while regular assignments are performed independently.
-Work is normally reviewed and verified upon completion.
-Employee is supervised by a Rail Car Inspection or Shop Supervisor.
+Work is normally reviewed and verified upon completion by a Rail Car Inspection or Shop Supervisor.

-Performs metal fabrication, repairs, inspections, required adjustments, calibration, testing, cleaning, and scheduled maintenance on rail car equipment in accordance with blueprints, drawings, operation manuals, manufacturer's, industry and/or WMATA specifications and standards.
+Performs repairs, inspections, required adjustments testing, troubleshooting, cleaning, calibration and scheduled maintenance on assigned rail car equipment in accordance with wiring diagrams, schematics, operation manuals and manufacturer's maintenance instructions.

-Implements Engineering Modification Instructions (EMI's) and Maintenance Service Instructions (MSI's) to rail car mechanisms.
+Implements Engineering Modification Instructions (EMI's) and Maintenance Service Instructions (MSI's) to rail car electronic systems.
 Performs new component acceptance testing.